StarManTheGamer/poly-newdocs/docs/objects/world/Folder.md

 # Folder

-:polytoria-Folder: Folder is similar to a model, used for storing objects in the game.
+:polytoria-Folder: Folder is similar to a model, used for storing objects in the place.

 {{ inherits("DynamicInstance") }}